xRayz3n/ExoTouch-2.0/README.md

 </p>
 STEP files for 3D printing are located in the 3d-models folder.

-The assembly for each hand is as follows:
+The assembly for each hand requires at minimum:

 - Exoskeleton (either leftie or rightie)
-- Arduino Nano / ESP32 - 6€
+- Arduino Nano / ESP32
-- I2C Multiplexer - 9€
+- I2C Multiplexer

 ## Encoder module
 <p align="center">